keithsharp/dev-tracker/README.md

 ### `dt cancel activity <PROJECT>`
 Cancels the running activity for `PROJECT`.
 Returns an error if there is no such project or no running activity on the project.

+### `dt count <PROJECT>`
+Counts the lines of Rust code in `PROJECT`.
+Returns an error is there is no such project.

 ### `dt delete project <NAME>`
-Deletes the project with `NAME` and all of it's associated activities and repositories.
+Deletes the project with `NAME` and all of it's associated activities, repositories, and counts.
 Returns an error if there is no such project.

 ### `dt delete activity <ID>`
 Deletes the activity with `ID`.
 Returns an error if there is no such activity.
 To obtain the `ID` of an activity use the `-v` flag for the `dt list activities <PROJECT>` command.
 Returns an error if there is no such activity.